python-adaptive/adaptive/docs/source/tutorial/tutorial.DataSaver.md

 ```

 If the function that you want to learn returns a value along with some
-metadata, you can wrap your learner in an `adaptive.DataSaver`.
+metadata, you can wrap your learner in an {class}`adaptive.DataSaver`.

 In the following example the function to be learned returns its result
 and the execution time in a dictionary: